 Rossville is a very small city located in the state of Georgia.
 With a population of 4,017 people and four constituent neighborhoods, Rossville is the 175th largest community in Georgia.

-Rossville is a blue-collar town, with 35.02% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Rossville is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Rossville who work in sales jobs (11.63%), office and administrative support (11.13%), and food service (8.03%).
+Rossville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Rossville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Rossville who work in sales jobs (12.62%), office and administrative support (12.36%), and food service (7.79%).

-The per capita income in Rossville in 2010 was $16,534, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $66,136 for a family of four.
-Rossville also has one of the higher rates of people living in poverty in the nation, with 34.26% of its population below the federal poverty line.
+The per capita income in Rossville in 2010 was $18,975, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $75,900 for a family of four.
+However, Rossville contains both very wealthy and poor people as well.

 The most common language spoken in Rossville is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Italian and Spanish.